Research and development: Israel

 Israel is the world leader in spending on R&D as a percentage of GDP as of 2022, spending 6.02%.
-According to CSIS, During the 1970s and 1980s Israel initially built up Israel's research infrastructure through various programs, often in the defence industry.
+According to CSIS, During the 1970s and 1980s Israel initially built up its research infrastructure through various programs, often in the defence industry.
 In 1984, a law for Encouragement of Research and Development in Industry encouraged the commercial sector to invest in R&D in Israel as well as empowered the Office of Chief Scientist In the 1980s to 1992, the Chief scientist of Israel significantly expanded R&D subsidies in the Israeli industrial sector.
 Israel invested in the creation of clusters of startups in the high-tech sector as well as venture capital investments.
 In 1993, Israel initiated the Yozma program, which led to the doubling of value of Israel's 10 new venture capital funds in 3 years.
 In the late 1990s, Israel was second only to the US in private equity as a share of the general economy.
 The high tech sector in Israel, known as Silicon Wadi, which earned Israel the nickname - Start-up Nation, was ranked the 4th leading startup ecosystem in the world by Startup genome with a value of $253billion in 2023.